alisienag/Compiler/README.md

 # Example

-A simple example of the language:
+A few simple example of the language:

 ```rust
 hi(): i32 => {